u201112787/bcglobantchallenge/README.md

 ![Postgre](./images/postgre1.jpg)

-- Doing querys to explore the data -- exercises from the challengue, you can see the query on the QuerySection2.sql file
+- Doing querys to explore the data -- exercises from the challenge, you can see the query on the QuerySection2.sql file

 ![exercise1](./images/ex1.jpg)